csirmaz/nekojs/README.md

 ## About

 Neko is a classic desktop pet that follows your mouse cursor around the screen.
-Originally created by **Masayuki Koba** for X-Windows and ported to Windows 95/98 by **David Harvey** in 1998, this JavaScript version brings the beloved cat to modern web browsers.
+Originally created by **Masayuki Koba** for X-Windows and ported to Windows 95/98 by **David Harvey** in 1998, this JavaScript version brings the **beloved** cat to modern web browsers.

 ### Features

 - 🎯 **Follows your cursor** - Chases your mouse around the page
 - 💤 **Idle animations** - Falls asleep when you stop moving
+- 🐾 **Faithful recreation** - Matches original Neko98 state machine and behavior
 - 🎨 **Pixel-perfect** - Uses original 32x32 pixel sprites
-- ⚡ **Lightweight** - Only 28KB bundled with sprites embedded
+- ⚡ **Lightweight** - Only ~38KB uncompressed with sprites embedded (brotli compressed to ~14KB)
 - 🚀 **Zero dependencies** - Pure vanilla JavaScript
-- 📱 **Responsive** - Works on desktop and mobile
+- 🖱️ **Interactive** - Click to change behavior modes

 ## Installation